 The Improper Payments process is a federally mandated review of randomly selected child care subsidy cases that occurs every three years.
 A total of 276 cases (23 each month) are reviewed by Office of Inspector General auditors to determine if an improper payment occurred during the pull month.
 The auditors review the most recent application or renewal prior to the pull month to determine if a payment error occurred.
 The review is a desk audit which means no external contacts are made to verify the accuracy of the information in the case file.

-There were 7 error types for the 38 cases that resulted in improper payments as shown in the table below.
+There were 4 error types for the 11 cases that resulted in improper payments as shown in the table below.
 Staff responsible for processing child care subsidy cases should review the Quest training for each of the error types.
-A back-to-basics training should also be conducted to cover the most common error types.
+In addition, staff should attend the upcoming Go Live Child Care Trainings on the AFS Child Care Subsidy Teams channel for comprehensive trainings and discussions on the error types.

 Error Types Resulting in Improper Payments

 |Number of Cases

 |Missing documentation of need

 |The eligibility worker did not verify the school schedule of the parent.

 |There were no paystubs or other documentation to justify the eligibility worker’s income calculation.

 |The eligibility worker correctly calculated the earned income but did not code it on the case.